Maxhajati/Electronics_Store_Sales_Analysis/README.md

 # Customer Report
 <img src="https://github.com/user-attachments/assets/173e9daf-9cb1-4f95-92f8-2e78ec20527f" width="85%">

-This **Customer Report** provides insights into the **customer base, purchasing trends, and top customers**.
-It highlights customer segmentation by **income level and occupation**, tracks order trends over time, and identifies the highest-revenue customers.
+This **Customer Report** provides insights into the customer base, purchasing trends, and top customers It highlights customer segmentation by income level and occupation, tracks order trends over time, and identifies the highest-revenue customers.

 ### Customer Segmentation by Income Level and Occupation
-  - High-income customers contribute the majority of orders (63.3%), followed by average (22.5%) and low-income (14.2%) groups.
+  - **High-income** customers contribute the majority of orders (**63.3%**), followed by average (22.5%) and low-income (14.2%) groups.
-  - Technicians (38.2%) and salespersons (37.9%) are the dominant buyer segments, with clerks making up 23.9% of orders.
+  - **Technicians** (**38.2%**) and salespersons (37.9%) are the dominant buyer segments, with clerks making up 23.9% of orders.

 ### Customer Order Trends
 The **customer order trend chart** shows a steady increase in orders over time, with notable growth in **late 2023 and early 2024**.